 7 Tips for Driving in the Sun

 Most people prefer not to drive after dark but have no problem with driving during the day.
 After all, daylight hours are the safest time to be on the road, right?
-While this is usually true, there may come a time when sunlight actually impairs your ability to drive safely.
+While this is usually true, summer driving presents increased risks and challenges, such as higher traffic, construction, and unpredictable weather patterns.
+There may come a time when sunlight actually impairs your ability to drive safely.

 Sun glare happens when the sun is aligned directly in your line of vision and leaves motorists with a severe glare.
 This type of glare makes it much more difficult for a driver to see the road ahead, including any other vehicles, bicyclists, pedestrians, or hazards.
+Driving in bright light and direct sunlight can be particularly challenging and uncomfortable.
 Experiencing sun glare when behind the wheel can be quite terrifying, but there are ways to improve conditions and stay as safe as possible.
 To that end, we’d like to share with you a few ways you can make this happen.

 1. Knowing When Sun Glare is Likely to Occur